State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 8. Going Public

-The tokenization infrastructure players are going public:
+The tokenization infrastructure players are hitting public markets:

-- Figure (FIGR): Already on Nasdaq. $81.3M adjusted EBITDA in Q4 2025.
+- Figure (FIGR): Already trading on Nasdaq. $81.3M adjusted EBITDA in Q4 2025.

 - Ondo: Has the ONDO governance token but may explore traditional public listing given its regulatory infrastructure.